erikg713/palace-of-goods/client/README.md

-Here's how you can improve the `client/README.md` file:
+Here are some suggestions to improve the `client/README.md` file:

 1. **Add a Table of Contents:** Helps users navigate through the document.
 2. **Add Sections for Description, Prerequisites, and Setup:** Provide an overview of the project, any prerequisites, and detailed setup instructions.